tcmacdonald/recipes/src/recipes/alfredo-for-chicken-bacon-ranch-pizza.md

   - 1/4 cup grated parmesan cheese salt and black pepper
 ---

 * In saucepan over low heat, melt butter.
-Mix in the cream cheese and stir until melted.
-Stir in the cream and garlic powder.
+* Mix in the cream cheese and stir until melted.
+* Stir in the cream and garlic powder.
 Increase the heat and bring to a boil.
-Decrease the heat and simmer, stirring often.
+* Decrease the heat and simmer, stirring often.
 If sauce seems too thin, sprinkle in some flour 1 teaspoon at a time.
-Cook and stir for desired consistency.
-Stir in the parmesan cheese and season with salt and pepper.
-You should have a nice creamy alfredo sauce for the pizza.
+* Cook and stir for desired consistency.
+* Stir in the parmesan cheese and season with salt and pepper.